 It's more of a course in the here and now focused on making your experience teaching English abroad (to mostly kids) better.

-TEKA doesn't focus on teaching theory or English grammar study.
+TEKA doesn't focus on teaching theory or English grammar study which is common in many TEFL/TESOL courses.
 It focuses on teaching you what to do in the classroom and on improving your situation.

 TEFL courses are usually taken before someone teaches abroad.
-TEKA can be taken at anytime, but there is no carrot certificate.
+However, TEKA can be taken at anytime, but there is no carrot TEFL certificate.

 Because it's focused on the learning process and improving your situation and not getting a job.
 Getting a job is a short term solution, but if you really want to be happier teaching abroad then you need to improve your teaching because that's where you are spending most of your time.